jhn322/holmsund-information/README.md

 # Holmsund Information

-An informative website about Holmsund, Umeå, Sweden built with React + VITE for the purpose of learning & improving.
+An informative website built from the ground up about Holmsund, Västerbotten, Sweden built with React + VITE for the purpose of learning & improving coding skills.